 I am a yoga enthusiast, a certified teacher and busty lady.
 I am seriously contemplating a line of videos for modifications for mammaries.
-On a recent business trip, I popped into Core Power Yoga because it was next to where I was staying.
+On a recent business trip, I popped into a very popular yoga franchise because it was heated and next to where I was staying.
 The instructor could be described as a modern day Twiggy who was very passionate about inversions.
-Do not get me started on how Instagram has killed yoga.
+Do not get me started on how Instagram has killed yoga!
 The dialogue went something like this:

 (Lotus pose - shown below- is one that I just say skip:))